w8an/streamplayer/README.md

 ##
 ## AETHER STREAMER - Stream from the Beyond

-This program outputs icy/mp3 internet stream to max98357a i2c audio device(s).
+This program outputs icy/mp3 internet stream to max98357a i2s audio device(s).
 - Turn the knob to set volume.
-Press the button to change station.
+Press the button to set stream.
+- Press button twice to switch to previous stream.
+- Alternately, a momentary low on TOGGLE_PIN will switch to previous stream.
--   Set volume to 0 and wait 5 seconds and the system will shut-down.
+- Set volume to 0 and wait a moment and the system will shut-down.
--   Device has an automatic shut-off timer that can be set to 1 hour, 6 or 12 hours.
+- An automatic shut-off timer can be set to several durations or disabled.
--   Click button with volume set to 0 configures timer.
+- Set volume to 0 then click button to configure the automatic timer.

--   Hold PORTAL_PIN low on reset to launch wifi configuration portal.
+- Hold PORTAL_PIN low on reset to launch WiFi configuration portal.
+- Hold PORTAL_PIN low during operation to launch the system web portal.
 - Hold STREAM_PIN low on reset to load and store default stream data.
+- Hold META_PIN low during operation to suppress meta data display.
+- Hold NVS_CLR_PIN low on reset to erase memory content (factory reset).